 Our China-based activities are subject to greater political, legal and economic risks than those faced by our other operations.
 In particular, the political, legal and economic climate in China (both at national and regional levels) is extremely fluid and unpredictable.
 Our ability to operate in China may be adversely affected by changes in Chinese laws and regulations, such as those relating to taxation, import and export tariffs, environmental regulations, land use rights, intellectual property and other matters, which laws and regulations remain highly underdeveloped and subject to change, with little or no prior notice, for political or other reasons.
-Moreover, the enforceability of applicable existing Chinese laws and regulations may be imposed in connection with obtaining and complying with such permits.
+Moreover, the enforceability of applicable existing Chinese laws and regulations is uncertain.
+In addition, we may not obtain the requisite legal permits to continue to operate in China and costs or operational limitations may be imposed in connection with obtaining and complying with such permits.
 Our business could be materially harmed by any changes in the political, legal or economic climate in China or the inability to enforce applicable Chinese laws and regulations.